yzhilong/tp/docs/UserGuide.md

 and install Java 11 or above.
 2. Download the latest `gamebook.jar` from [here](https://github.com/AY2122S1-CS2103T-W13-3/tp/releases).

-3. Copy the JAR file to the folder you want to use as the home folder for **Game Book**.
+3. Copy the JAR file to the folder you want to use as the home folder for **GameBook**.
 Your gambling records will later be saved in your home folder.

 4. Double-click the JAR file to start the app.
 The GUI similar to below should appear in a few seconds.
    <br>